digital-asset/da-marketplace/README.md

 This will build the model, UI, and bots, as well as package the project in a `.dit` file which can be uploaded to DABL.

 ### Create, upload and launch the project
 Open http://projectdabl.com.
-Once you are logged in, click on "New Project:
+Once you are logged in, click on "New Project":

 ![1_create_project](https://user-images.githubusercontent.com/71082197/98857327-ec817480-242c-11eb-9bfe-972dd5b7aa7b.png)